Konstantinos Dimitriou

-Konstantinos Dimitriou (Κωνσταντίνος Δημητρίου; born 30 June 1999) is a Greek professional association football player who plays as a centre-back for Super League 2 club Iraklis.
+Konstantinos Dimitriou (Κωνσταντίνος Δημητρίου; born 30 June 1999) is a Greek professional association football player who plays as a centre-back for Super League 2 club PAS Pyrgos.

 Career

 Early career

-Dimitriou began playing football at the age of 4 in the youth academy of Anagennisi Giannitsa, and moved to P.A.O.K. in 2013.
+Dimitriou began playing football at the age of 4 in the youth academy of Anagennisi Giannitsa, and moved to PAOK in 2013.

 Basel

 On 11 May 2018, Swiss club Basel announced that they had signed Dimitriou from the youth department of PAOK.
 At the beginning of his stay with the club Dimitriu played at trainer with Basel's U21 team, where he had 18 appearances.
 To the start of their 2019–20 season under head coach Marcel Koller Dimitriu advanced to Basel's first team.
 After playing in four test games he played his domestic league debut for the club in the away game in the Stockhorn Arena on 3 August 2019 as Basel won 3–2 against Thun.
 Two weeks later he played in the Swiss Cup away match against amateur club Pully Football.
 This was his last appearance in the first team, because after visiting his family in Greece he was tested corona positive.
 Following his recovery he returned to the U21 team.